News literacy education starts with you. Donate today!

 The sixth annual National News Literacy Week (Feb.
 3-7, 2025), presented by the News Literacy Project, The E.W.
 Scripps Company and USA Today, focused on providing educators with the tools and resources they need to help students more skillfully navigate today’s information landscape.

-Thank you for joining us !
+Thanks those who joined us!
 And if you missed out, you can still find news literacy resources on this page.

-Next year’s National News Literacy Week will be held Feb.
+The next National News Literacy Week will be held Feb.
 2-6, 2026.
 Be sure to check back here in the fall.

 Download our free Activity Planner for educators!
-Help students build critical thinking skills with daily standards-based activities.
+Help students build critical-thinking skills with daily standards-based activities.

 Teens face the most complicated information landscape in history.
 In a single day, they might encounter memes, influencer-created videos, cleverly concealed marketing campaigns and articles by partisan pundits, while lacking the ability to distinguish one type of content from another.